 Your healing now is about taking responsibility, and fully claiming and embracing that it was your own unhealed parts that led you into a relationship with a narcissist.

-You are not a narcissist, because you do possess a conscience and empathy, however you do need to realize that it was your disowned parts, the parts that you didn’t like about yourself, your own lack of self-love and self-acceptance that caused you to lack boundary function and look to the outside for love, validation and self-worth rather than providing yourself with these commodities from within.
+You are not a narcissist, because you do possess a conscience and empathy; however, you do need to realize that it was your disowned parts, the parts that you didn’t like about yourself, your own lack of self-love and self-acceptance, that caused you to lack boundary function and look to the outside for love, validation and self-worth, rather than providing yourself with these commodities from within.

 This is what co-dependency is all about – seeking to get from the outside what we are failing to grant ourselves.
-This is what painful relationships are all about – they show us the unhealed parts of ourself that we have not as yet taken full responsibility for.
-They show us that we have not as yet learnt or applied ourself to totally unconditionally loving and accepting our own wounds in order to transform them.
+This is what painful relationships are all about – they show us the unhealed parts of ourselves that we have not as yet taken full responsibility for.
+They show us that we have not as yet learnt or applied ourselves to totally unconditionally loving and accepting our own wounds in order to transform them.

-I would love it if you stated your claim that you are not the narcissist in the comments below, and use this knowledge to start putting your attention on the task at hand which is embracing yourself unconditionally (good and bad parts), taking full responsibility for self, and transforming your unhealed parts that led to painful experiences.
+I would love it if you stated your claim that you are not the narcissist in the comments below, and use this knowledge to start putting your attention on the task at hand which is embracing yourself unconditionally (good and bad parts), taking full responsibility for yourself, and transforming your unhealed parts that led to painful experiences.